-4.2.21 The Landscape and Open Space Strategy plan (figure 4.1) identifies the potential location of Neighbourhood Play Areas.
+4.2.20 The Landscape and Open Space Strategy plan (figure 4.1) identifies the potential location of Neighbourhood Play Areas.
 These areas should be a minimum size of 0.6 ha.
 Each Neighbourhood Play Area should serve a 600m catchment area.
-A 30m separation buffer should be provided between the activity zone and residential properties.

-- 4.2.22 Local Play Areas and pocket parks are not shown on the Development Framework, but should be provided in accordance with policy and should be identified on more detailed masterplans.
+- 4.2.21 Local Play Areas and pocket parks are not shown on the Development Framework, but should be provided in accordance with policy and should be identified on more detailed masterplans.
 They should be located within the residential areas at 600 metre intervals, and at highly accessible locations within the pedestrian/cycling network.
-Local Play Areas should be a minimum size of 0.2 ha (or 0.35 ha if surrounded by housing).
-A 20m separation buffer should be provided between the activity zone and residential properties. - 4.2.23 Individual Neighbourhood Play Areas should be designed to capitalise on their location and surroundings, and provide a choice of experience.
+Local Play Areas should be a minimum size of 0.2 ha (or 0.35 ha if surrounded by housing). - 4.2.22 Individual Neighbourhood Play Areas should be designed to capitalise on their location and surroundings, and provide a choice of experience.
 Wherever possible they should be located within open space corridors, providing the opportunity to incorporate existing landscape features and link into proposed pedestrian routes.
 Developers should consult relevant Council officers, the parish council and other stakeholders, in drawing up proposals for Neighbourhood Play Areas.